The Right Reverend Christopher Foster, Lord Bishop of Portsmouth

 He was consecrated as Bishop of Hertford in 2001, one of two suffragan (assistant) bishops in the diocese of St Albans.
 There he was Warden of Readers in the diocese, leading the training and work of licensed lay ministers, chaired the Mission and Pastoral Committee, and was especially involved with outreach among young people and the encouragement of their ministry and leadership.
 He married Sally, who is also ordained, in 2006 following the death of his first wife, Julia, in 2001.
 He has two grown-up children, Richard and Miriam.

-The Very Reverend David Brindley, Dean of Portsmouth
+The Very Reverend Dr Anthony Cane, Dean of Portsmouth

 The Reverend Canon Nick Ralph, Residentiary Canon and Director of Social Enterprise and Engagement